Committees

 Zoonoses and viral infections of animals

-The Commission "Zoonoses and Virus Infections of Animals" is composed of representatives of the responsible federal authorities PEI, RKI and FLI, the National Research Platform for Zoonoses and representatives of the field of virology at the five veterinary medical educational institutions in Germany.
-It coordinates the GfV's cooperation with the federal authorities and the National Research Platform for Zoonoses and informs the scientific community about current topics in this field.
+The Commission "Zoonoses and Virus Infections of Animals" is made up of representatives of the responsible federal authorities FLI, RKI and PEI, the One Health Platform and representatives of the field of virology at veterinary and human medical educational institutions in German-speaking countries.
+It coordinates the cooperation of the GfV with the federal authorities and the One Health Platform, informs the scientific community and draws up statements on current topics in this field.

 Members